 2.2 Pillar 2: Marketplace

-ProxyGate supports seven listing types: proxy (API passthrough), tunnel (expose a local service), skill (AI tool / MCP endpoint), product (digital file), dataset (bulk data access), service (webhook relay), and connector (platform integration).
+Technically, Proxygate supports seven listing types: proxy (API passthrough), tunnel (expose a local service), skill (AI tool / MCP endpoint), product (digital file), dataset (bulk data access), service (webhook relay), and connector (platform integration).
 Sellers specify pricing, capacity limits, and authentication.
-For API-backed listings, the seller's key is encrypted and stored in a secure vault — it never leaves the gateway's process memory.
+For API-backed listings, Proxygate handles upstream authentication on the seller's behalf: the buyer never sees the seller's credentials, and the seller never shares them (Section 3 details the isolation guarantees).

 When an agent makes a request, the gateway: